turingschool/front-end-curriculum/lessons/redux-round-two.md

 ![Redux Diagram](https://i.redd.it/hl2aytgofz6x.png)

 ### Review of Redux Key Concepts
 *Actions*
 Objects.
 Recall that every component will do at least two things.
 It will render itself to the DOM after dealing with necessary data in "State", and it will potentially interact with user interaction through "Actions".
-Every action has a type, and a payload of information that gets passed on to the reducer.
+Every action has a type, and a payload of information that gets sent to the store using `store.dispatch()`.

 *Action Creators*
-Functions that receive data from a DOM event and return a specific action formatted as a JSON object.
+Functions.
+They receive data from a DOM event and return a specific action formatted as a JSON object.
 Think of Action Creators like component organizers - when an event fires, they gather and organize any information needed to make changes to state and pass it on in a neat little bundle to the reducer.

 *Reducers*
 Functions.
 Take state from Redux, and our bundle of information from 'actions' from our Action Creator and return a new state that is updated in our Redux store.

-Reducer functions get called by the "Container" when there is a user action.
-When the reducer changes the state, Redux passes that information to any components that need to know about it which triggers the React engine to re render the component.
+Reducer functions often get called by the container component when there is a user action.
+Actions get sent to a reducer, which applies any changes to state, and new state is returned.
+Redux then passes that new state to any components that need to know about it which triggers the React engine to re-render the component.

 *Presentational Components*
 Synonymous with a dumb or stateless component.
 Presentational components receive data from container/smart/stateful components and render themselves accordingly.

+### New Redux Concepts
 *Container Components*
 Synonymous with smart, or stateful components.
-These are parent components to Presentational Components that deal with redux, state, actions etc. Containers pass data to the presentational component.
+These are parent components to Presentational Components that deal with redux, state, actions etc. Containers pass data to the presentational component, making the connection between the Redux store and the presentational components that need to be rendered.

-### New Redux Concepts

 *`connect()`*
 Connects a React component to the Redux store.
-Does not modify anything, actually returns a new connected component that wraps around any existing components.
+Behind the scenes it actually returns a new connected component that wraps around any existing components.

-Takes at least one component, either mapStateToProps or mapDispatchToProps which generally are each defined outside of this function.
+Takes at least one argument, either `mapStateToProps` or `mapDispatchToProps` which are generally each defined outside of this function.
 (Note: There are other arguments that we will not get into here, such as `mergeProps` and `options`)

 **Example:**

 ```
-  connect(mapStateToProps, mapDispatchToProps)
+  connect(mapStateToProps, mapDispatchToProps)(AppThatCares)
 ```

 *`[mapStateToProps(state, [ownProps]): stateProps](Function)`*